 #2 Fantasia 2000

 Whenever I’m feeling too picky about a film, I always look to “Fantasia 2000” to remind me that it's all about the experience, not the details.
 This is a film that has no dialog (at least from the cartoon characters) and no running plot but that’s the point, it’s the perfect example of a visual media.
-It’s not telling an emotional story, instead it’s more like an emotional experience, there’s beauty, there’s terror, there’s comedy, there’s drama and it’s all brought to life with the simple use of combining animation with great music.
+It’s not telling an emotional story, and instead it’s more like an emotional experience.
+There’s beauty, there’s terror, there’s comedy, there’s drama and it’s all brought to life with the simple use of combining animation with great music.
 The visuals are just amazing to look at, it’s so colorful and it all matches with the music so well that it literally becomes visual poetry.
 Characters convey so much with just their expressions and body movements that you don’t need dialog to get attached to them and it’s the simplicity of the whole experience that allows me to just enjoy this without critically analyzing anything.
 Even though the film has epic music combined with big visuals, it still flows with the graceful rhythm of a ballet.
 “Fantasia 2000” is just as beautiful to watch as it is to listen to.

 Before I reveal my number one choice, here are my honorable mentions ...